-Nest box surveys in 2020 (winter and summer average) saw 37% (Winter) and 38% (Summer) of all available boxes showing signs of use (both actual animals present and evidence of usage).
-Nest box utilisation has remained constant from previous years (winter and summer average of 38.5% in 2019).
-This is potentially due to 15 nest boxes being replaced (which often experience low utilisation immediately after installation) and three nest boxes requiring maintenance.
-It is expected that the usage rate will increase in coming years as fauna become acclimatised to the boxes.
+Nest box surveys in 2021 (Winter and Summer average) saw 37% nest box usage (Winter) and 29% usage (Summer) with many boxes showing signs of use (both actual animals present and evidence of usage).
+Nest box utilisation remained constant in Winter compared to previous years.
+The drop in utilisation in the Summer surveys is likely directly attributed to the replacement of several damaged boxes, that are yet to be colonised.
+Utilisation peaked in 2012 and gradually declined until it stabilised in 2018.
+This reduction may be attributed to the replacement of nest boxes over time as they deteriorated.
+Newly installed nest boxes often experience low utilisation immediately, and for sometimes years, following installation.
+It is expected that the usage rate will increase in coming years as fauna become acclimatised to the new boxes.

-Overall results conclude that there has been minimal impact to floristic and fauna diversity within the Donaldson Bushland Conservation Area (BCA) over the last 20 years.
-Fluctuations in ecological diversity across all quadrats have been observed which are consistent with natural ecosystem functioning, weather patterns and the changing nature of the adjoining habitat, resulting from past mining activities and neighbouring development.
+Overall results conclude that there has been minimal impact to floristic and fauna diversity within the Donaldson Bushland Conservation Area over the last 20 years.
+Fluctuations in biodiversity across all quadrats have been observed which are consistent with natural ecosystem functioning, weather patterns and the changing nature of the adjoining habitat, resulting from past mining activities and neighbouring development.